bahrus/trans-render/README.md

 We most likely will also want to check the next siblings down for matches.
 Previously, in order to do this, you had to make sure "matchNextSibling" was passed back for every match.
 But that proved cumbersome.
 The current implementation checks for matches on the next sibling(s) by default.
 You can halt going any further by specifying "SkipSibs" in the "NextStep" object discussed above, something to strongly consider when looking for optimization opportunities.

-It is deeply unfortunate that the DOM Query Api doesn't provide a convenience function for [finding](https://discourse.wicg.io/t/proposal-support-query-for-nearest-sibling-matching-a-selector/3521) [the next sibling](https://gomakethings.com/finding-the-next-and-previous-sibling-elements-that-match-a-selector-with-vanilla-js/) that matches a query, similar to querySelector.
+It is deeply unfortunate that the DOM Query Api doesn't provide a convenience function for [finding](https://discourse.wicg.io/t/proposal-support-query-for-nearest-sibling-matching-a-selector/3521) [the next sibling](https://gomakethings.com/finding-the-next-and-previous-sibling-elements-that-match-a-selector-with-vanilla-js/) that matches a query, similar to querySelector or closest.
 Just saying.
 But some support for "cutting to the chase" laterally is also provided, via the "NextMatch" property in the NextStep object.

 ## Matching everything